gabrieljonathan164/Meta.Tesla_Stock_Price-Forecasting/README.md

 Data preparation, model definition and training, evaluation, and final predictions are all covered in the notebook.
 RMSE, MAE, and R2 scores are among the performance indicators computed.

-- The result is a CSV file containing the original test set prices as well as the forecasted values for those time steps.
+- The result is a CSV file containing the original test set prices as well as the forecasted values for those time steps for both META and TSLA.